I am proud to unveil #PULSE during

 Starting September, I began working on my thesis during the final year of my masters.
-I began working on the topic of water and researching about the future of the fluid cities and the Ottawa River.
-My aim is to bring more awareness to the Ottawa River one of the most important rivers of North America that deals with a lot of issues such as lack of identity and pollution.
+I began working on the topic of water and researching about the future of fluid cities and the Ottawa River.
+My aim is to bring more awareness to the Ottawa River as one of the most important rivers of North America that deals with many issues such as lack of identity and pollution.

 During the transition from Summer to Fall, now is a great time to look back at summer time and meditate on the memorable moments that all of us experienced.

 I certainly went through a lot of memorable moments, dialogues and experiences.
 Somehow amazing and someway productive.
 How about you?
 Did you meet all your summer goals?
-Did you do everything that you had on your bucket list?
-I certainly didn’t! but I am sure we all tried to make the most out of it.
+Did you do everything that you had on your to-do list?
+I certainly didn’t!
+I am sure we all tried to make the most out of it.
 I made a lot of new friendships instead, explored more, contemplated a lot on just being and getting closer to my inner peace.

 I get a sense that a new path is waiting, to discover more, to learn more and to enjoy more…

 for all of us together.

-During my internship at Kengo Kuma, I had an absolute pleasure working on Uzu- an awesome Pavilion in Beijing exhibition.
+During my internship at Kengo Kuma, I had the absolute pleasure working on Uzu- an awesome Pavilion in Beijing exhibition.

 Photo by @kkaa_official .